 Optimize your expenditures and recruit people who are skilled in a particular sector.
 Save your time and utilize your energy in another area that requires your attention.
 Outsource the talents that are not your domain of expertise and divide the workload.

 13. Plan your Taxes

-There are different taxes applicable on businesses including payroll taxes, sales tax (GST/PST/HST), income taxes.
+There are different taxes applicable to businesses including payroll taxes, sales tax (GST/PST/HST), income taxes.

-Income Taxes – An unincorporated business such as sole proprietorship do not have complicated income tax issues as compared to corporations.
+Income Taxes – An unincorporated business such as a sole proprietorship does not have complicated income tax issues as compared to corporations.
 In some cases, you can even prepare your own statement of business or professional activities yourself while doing your personal taxes in Canada.
 If you are operating a corporation, you are always recommended to get it done from a professional corporate tax accountant who specializes in Corporations income tax filing in Canada.
-If you have some more complicated tax issues, you should not avoid taking a professional tax advice!
-Complicated tax issues exist when you have non-resident shareholders or employees, presence in multiple provinces in Canada, cross border operations with US or any other country, or have investments in different other corporations etc.
+If you have some more complicated tax issues, you should not avoid taking professional tax advice!
+Complicated tax issues exist when you have non-resident shareholders or employees, presence in multiple provinces in Canada, cross-border operations with the US or any other country, or have investments in different other corporations etc.

 14. Web Presence for your business